Preprocessing Among the Infalling Galaxy Population of EDisCS Clusters: Wide-field Imaging Data

 \subsection{Rest-frame Magnitudes and Colors}

 In \S\ref{sec:infall}, we use rest-frame absolute $B$-band magnitudes when selecting galaxies for the analyses, and we also use rest-frame $U-B$ colors for color magnitude diagrams (CMDs) and $B-V$ colors to calculate stellar masses in \S\ref{sec:cmd}.
-These rest-frame magnitudes and colors are calculated using $Q=4$ LDP redshifts (see \S\ref{sec:ldp}) with the IDL code {\it KCORRECT} \citep[v$4\_2$;][]{Blanton07}.
-This code $K$-corrects and fits the BVRIz photometry (or subset thereof) using a set of templates constructed from Bruzual-Charlot stellar evolution models \cite{Bruzual03}.
-For some of our lowest redshift cluster galaxies we lack observed-frame filters that are blueward of rest-frame $U$, such that {\it KCORRECT} must extrapolate to measure the $U-B$ color.
-Based on their appearance in the CMDs, it is likely that their extrapolated rest-frame colors are too blue.
-By comparing their observed-frame $V-I$ colors with similarly blue galaxies that have observed-frame $B$-band magnitudes, we find comparable $V-I$ colors.
-This demonstrates that while {\it KCORRECT} may measure a $U-B$ color that is too blue, the galaxies still meet our definition of blue galaxies (see \S\ref{sec:cmd}), and in any event, removal of these galaxies with extrapolated rest-frame colors does not fundamentally alter any of our main conclusions.
+These rest-frame magnitudes and colors are calculated using $Q=4$ LDP redshifts (see \S\ref{sec:ldp}) with EAZY \citep{Brammer08}.
+This code fits the BVRIz photometry (or subset thereof; see Table 1) using linear combinations of a set of theoretical templates that have been reduced to a subset of fig ``principal component templates'' as described in \citet{Brammer08}.
+These are the same templates used to derive photometric redshifts.
+In effect the templates serve to interpolate between the observed data points or to extrapolate beyond the bounds of the observed photometry.
+For some of our lowest-redshift clusters with no $B$-band observations, our bluest observed filter is slightly redward of the redshift rest-frame $U$-band filter, though always by less than $500$~\AA\ for cluster galaxies.
+Thus, EAZY must slightly extrapolate to measure the $U-B$ color.
+For these clusters we see no systematic offset in their colors compared to the rest of the systems.